 To improve stability, we updated operating system and software tools to more current, Azure compatible versions representative of what cyber professionals would see on a network today.

-What We Did: Great news!
-Users can now save a Battle Room in the same way that they’ve been able to save Missions.
-The state of the Battle Room will be saved for one week so players can come back to it and pick up where they left off.
+The state of the Battle Room will be saved for one week so players can come back and pick up where they left off.
 It is important to remember that saving does not reset the session time limit available to complete the scenario.
-If a user runs out of session time that is ok – to keep learning, they launch another session and try again.
+If a user runs out of session time that is ok!
+To keep learning, they launch another session and try again.

-- POWER SAVE MODE: The immersive and gamified user interface of Project Ares creates an exciting learning environment, but the rich graphics make it a bit CPU and graphic processor intensive on user’s machines.
+Project Ares' immersive and gamified user interface creates an exciting learning environment, but the rich graphics make it a bit CPU and graphic processor intensive on user’s machines.

-What We Did: We are providing better notifications about when scenarios are ready to play….and we are doing it in multiple ways.
+We are providing better notifications about when scenarios are ready to play, and we are doing it in multiple ways.

-- PROJECT ARES TRIAL VERSION: Are you researching Project Ares and looking for a way to try it out?
-Or are you a user now and wanting a way to share Project Ares with friends or colleagues?
+Are you researching Project Ares (opens new window) and looking for a way to try it out?
+Or are you a user now and want a way to share Project Ares with friends or colleagues?

-What We Did: We have a free trial version that is available on our website.
+We have a free demo version (opens new window) that is available on our website.
 Interested users can now play an introductory cybersecurity scenario, performing actions on a simulated secure shell terminal and virtual network remote desktop.
 Someone can click through the interface to learn how the platform works.
-Get a taste for what a hands-on, gamified cyber range training platform is like.
+Get a taste of what a hands-on, gamified cyber range training platform (opens new window) is like.

 AND there is more coming!
-Check out the product directions for both the Platform and for new Learning Scenarios.
+Check out the product directions for both the platform and for new Learning Scenarios (opens new window).
 We think you’ll find the future of cyber learning bright with Project Ares.

 Check out the links below to see some of our new design concepts

-As all Project Ares users move into a new Project Ares production environment this fall, we will begin to deploy new content.
-Including but not limited to:
+As all Project Ares users (opens new window) move into a new Project Ares production environment this fall, we will begin to deploy new cybersecurity content (opens new window).
+This content includes: